 I can hear your excuses right now.
 It may sound ridiculous for me to assume that you have time to go to the gym every day.
 Wait— did I say that?!
 NO. I never said “go to the gym every day.”
 I said “do something every day.”
 There is such a huge, huge difference in the two statements.

 You’re probably just like everyone else: a very busy person.
 Here are some ways you can do “something” even if your day is slammed…

 The bottom line is that even though you were busy, you did something.
 I have had many a day when I was busy, tired, or unmotivated and I held a plank for ONE minute.
 Check.
 I did something.
 It might not sound like much, but more times than not, I’ll feel better immediately and end up doing something else.
 But even if that one minute plank is all you have time for, do it!
 It will give you momentum to continue the habit… and before you know it, you’ll be on day 43 of “do something” and all of a sudden it’s a lifestyle.

-For the record, currently I do cardio (running or rowing machine), lift light weights, and lift heavy weights.
-I do those three things once every 10 days or so.
+For the record, currently I do cardio (running or rowing machine) about once every 10 days.
+I lift weights (light and heavy) 2-3 times a week.
 The rest is yoga.
 Finding what’s right for you is a constant experiment, and it will keep on evolving.
 Choose the things you love to do, throw in some things that you need to do, and make sure it’s FUN.